aaminasadafbs-code/student-performance-predictor-ml-project/README.md

-# student-performance-predictor-ml-project
+# Student Performance Prediction using Machine Learning

-Machine Learning project to predict student grades using Decision Tree Classifier with Python, Pandas, and Sci-kit-learn.
-Future updates will include KNN and model comparison.
+A Machine Learning project that predicts student grades using multiple classification algorithms.
+This project demonstrates the complete machine learning workflow, including data preprocessing, model training, evaluation, and prediction using Python and Scikit-learn.

-# Student Performance Prediction using Decision Tree
+---

 ## 📌 Project Overview

-This project predicts a student's academic grade using the Decision Tree Classification algorithm in Python.
-It is a simple Machine Learning project built to understand the complete ML workflow, from loading data to making predictions for a new student.
+This project predicts a student's academic grade based on various academic performance indicators.
+It is designed to understand and compare different Machine Learning algorithms using the same dataset.

 ---

 ## 🎯 Objective

-To predict a student's final grade based on academic performance indicators such as:
+To build and compare Machine Learning models for predicting a student's final grade based on:

 - Study Hours
 - Attendance Percentage